italia/daf-d3-miur-studenti-ateneo/README.md

 You should have received a copy of the GNU Affero General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

+# Note
+This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
+It uses React + D3js ES6.